Andrewy-gh/fittrack/client/docs/route-merge-proposal.md

 - **Option A**: `/workouts` (auto-detects auth vs demo) ✅ **Recommended**
 - **Option B**: Keep `/demo/workouts` for explicit demo, `/workouts` requires auth

+**Feedback**
+Use options A

 ### 2. Edit/Delete Routes
 - **Option A**: Hide completely in demo mode ✅ **Recommended**
 - **Option B**: Show but redirect to sign-in when clicked
 - **Option C**: Keep under `/_auth` requiring authentication

+**Feedback**
+- Believe that we might have created a lib file in `lib/demo-data/query-options.ts` that handles editing and deleting in demo mode.
+If so we should not hide the buttons.
+Do more research.

 ### 3. New Workout Route
 - **Option A**: Support demo mode (allow creating to localStorage)
 - **Option B**: Require auth (redirect to sign-in) ✅ **Recommended**
 - **Option C**: Separate demo creation route with limited features

+**Feedback**
+- I believe that we might have created a lib file in `lib/demo-data/query-options.ts` that handles creating in demo mode.
+If so we should not hide the buttons.
+Do more research.

 ### 4. Header Component
 - **Option A**: Unified header with conditional user button/demo banner ✅ **Recommended**
 - **Option B**: Keep separate headers, conditionally render based on auth

+**Feedback**
+- I like option A

 ### 5. Data Refresh on Login
 - **Option A**: Auto-refresh queries when user logs in ✅ **Recommended**
 - **Option B**: Redirect user to home, require manual navigation
 - **Option C**: Show prompt to refresh

+**Feedback**
+- This is a scenario that I would like to work through.
+- The demo mode contains a placeholder data, so when a user logs while on `/workouts` `exercises` and `exercises/exercisesId` any placeholder data should be refreshed.
+However what if the user has created something in the demo mode and logs in, should we keep that data?
+Let's say they were in the process of creating a new workout or exercise and they decide to sign up, I don't think it would be a good user experience to have the data they created in the demo mode to be lost.
+However, if to enable the newly created data to persist into that user's account, we would need to implement a way to transfer the data from localStorage to the database which is a bit of a challenge.
+Let me know your thoughts on this.

 ---